 Squamish Farmers Market

 Located up the beautiful Sea to Sky Highway about 50 minutes from Vancouver, the Squamish Farmers Market takes place at the corner of Cleveland Avenue and Victoria in Squamish on Saturdays from 10 am until 3 pm from April until the end of October.
-Check back again in April 2019 for the new schedule.

 For a small community, it’s a surprisingly large market and well worth visiting while exploring the area.

 Last year the Squamish Farmers Market ran from April 6th until October 26th.
 In 2020, because of the coronavirus pandemic, its start date got delayed by a month.
 Consequently, this year, it plans to run from May 9th until late October.

 The Steveston Village Farmers Market usually takes place two Sundays a month from May until October in Richmond’s Steveston Village outside at the Steveston Community Centre at 4111 Moncton Street from 10:30 am until 3:30 pm.

 In addition to the summer market in the community centre’s parking lot, Steveston Village also has a winter market.
 The Cannery Farmers Market runs from late October until April every couple of weeks or so at the Gulf of Georgia Cannery.